SamuelMacKay/books-and-scrolls/README.md

 - __Log in/Sign up/Log out/profile__

-  - Will have a option to create an account, log in, or log out.
+  - An option to create an account, log in, or log out.
   - A page you can view your logged in profile information, all your reviews as well as edit your password.

 ![Log in/Sign up/Log out]()